Section 1: INTRODUCTION AND SCOPE

 Right to Delete: California residents may request deletion of personal information collected from them, subject to certain exceptions for business operations, legal compliance, fraud prevention, and other legitimate purposes specified in the CCPA.

-Right to Opt-Out of Sale: While Augrented does not sell personal information in the traditional commercial sense, California residents have the right to opt out of any activities that might constitute "sale" under the CCPA's broad definition, including certain data sharing arrangements.
+Right to Opt-Out of Sale: While Augrented does not sell personal information in the traditional commercial sense, California residents have the right to opt out of any activities that might constitute "sale" under the CCPA's broad definition.

-Right to Non-Discrimination: California residents cannot be discriminated against for exercising their CCPA rights, including being denied services, charged different prices, or provided different levels of service quality based on their privacy choices.
+Right to Non-Discrimination: California residents cannot be discriminated against for exercising their CCPA rights, including being denied services, charged different prices, or provided different levels of service quality.

-Authorized Agent Requests: California residents may designate authorized agents to submit privacy requests on their behalf, subject to verification procedures to confirm the agent's authority and the resident's identity.
+Authorized Agent Requests: California residents may designate authorized agents to submit privacy requests on their behalf, subject to verification procedures.

 7.2 Categories of Personal Information Under CCPA